(AB1) pre-abelian category

 Freyd introduces some baseline assumptions on the categories in question:

 If we introduce predicates to express these four baseline assumptions, such as a predicate formula whose meaning is “ is a pushout pair for pairs of arrows ”, then the remaining AT axioms given below all have a simple logical structure: they can be expressed as Horn clauses in the language generated by the baseline predicates.
 The first 8 axioms are in fact universal Horn clauses in these predicates.

 This might look like a side comment for logicians, but it might also signal that Freyd intends to invoke, if pressed for details of proofs, one of a battery of representation theorems, such as the representation theorem for regular categories whose precise formulation is in terms of Horn theories – see Categories, Allegories for examples.

 Furthermore, by choosing a specific initial object, a specific pullback for each pair of arrows with common target, etc., an AT category can be cast as a model for a certain essentially algebraic theory.
 In other words, such “algebraic AT categories” can be internalized in any finitely complete category.

-The sharp dichotomy which separates “abelianness” from “toposness” is concentrated in the following definition:
+The crucial difference between “abelianness” and “toposness” is concentrated in the following definition: